ysyk2021/the-list-makers-mindset-maximizing-your-efficiency-and-productivity/src/chapter-7-1.md

-Chapter 7: Collaborating Through List-Making: Importance of Collaboration in List-Making
+Importance of Collaboration in List-Making
 ========================================================================================

 In this chapter, we will explore the importance of collaboration in list-making.
 List-making is often thought of as an individual activity, but it can be a powerful tool for facilitating effective collaboration and maximizing efficiency and productivity in group settings.